 The bill, H.B.
-No. 294, aims to regulate food production on single-family residential lots by prohibiting property owners' associations from adopting or enforcing restrictive covenants that prevent residents from engaging in certain food production activities.
+No. 294, seeks to regulate food production on single-family residential lots by prohibiting property owners' associations from adopting or enforcing restrictive covenants that prevent certain activities.
 Specifically, the bill allows for the growing of fruits and vegetables, the raising of up to six domestic fowl or adult rabbits, and the operation of cottage food production as defined by state health codes.
-While property owners' associations can impose reasonable requirements related to these activities, such regulations cannot effectively prohibit them, ensuring that residents maintain the right to produce food on their properties.
+While property owners' associations can impose reasonable requirements related to these activities, such regulations cannot effectively prohibit them, particularly in visible areas of the property.

 Statutes affected: